Welcome to the CFUW-Ottawa Interest Groups!

 Environment Action

 This is a group with a positive attitude.
 Our mission is to educate ourselves and others about environmental issues and to take action.
 We host a series of online public meetings to which expert guest speakers are invited.
 We learn how and why our environment is changing, and about projects near and far that promise to counteract global warming, reduce environmental pollution or mitigate the loss of biodiversity.
 We share ideas, both within and beyond this group, on how to advocate for change and act in specific, practical ways.
+We communicate and collaborate with other environmental organizations in Ottawa and we contact and correspond with local decision makers.
 Some voluntary team-building, networking and planning activities are included in our program.

 Write to environment@cfuw-ottawa.org for more information

-Mostly Zoom meetings; some outdoor activities and other in-person gatherings will also take place.
+Mostly Zoom meetings; some outdoor activities and other in-person gatherings also take place.

 Outdoor Fitness